sookinoby/sentiment-analysis2/README.md

 [ 0.09290998  0.90709001] which means, the classifier predicts the sentiment is positive with 0.90 probability.
 ```

+This model, however, only considers single words to make predictions.
+We can do much better by considering the relationships between words, but in order to do that, we'll need to build a convolutional neural network that can consider multiple consecutive words (n-grams) at a time.
 Next,  we will look into a convolutional network for sentiment classification which can capture information in n-grams.

 ## Building the convolutional model.